eth-cscs/alps-uenv/docs/pkg-application-tutorial.md

         * `+cuda` sets that variant for all that support it, required for NVIDIA GPU builds.
         * `cuda_arch=90` is required for `gh200` (use `cuda_arch=80` for the `a100` nodes)

-!!! warning "views and roots"
+!!! tip "views and roots"

     Always use `view:link:roots` if possible to filter which packages are added to views.
     The [default](https://spack.readthedocs.io/en/latest/environments.html#configuration-in-spack-yaml) `all` setting and also the `run` setting can add a lot of packages that were not explicitly in the list of your uenv's specs.

-    Including unneccesary packages in the view can lead to conflicts, and should be avoided.
+    Packages in the view can lead to conflicts, which can be avoided by only including packages that are strictly required.
     For example, if a view has a common dependency like `libssl` in its `/lib` path, and `LD_LIBRARY_PATH` is set, system CLI tools like `git` can crash because the link against the `libssl` in the uenv at runtime.

 ### modules